wiremock/api-template-library/mailboxvalidator.com-checker/index.md

 ---
 slug: "mailboxvalidator-com-checker"
-name: "MailboxValidator Free Email Checker"
+title: "MailboxValidator Free Email Checker"
 provider: "mailboxvalidator.com"
 description: "The MailboxValidator Free Email Checker checks if a single email address\
   \ is from a free email provider and returns the results in either JSON or XML format.\